A Unified FPT Framework for Crossing Number Problems: Applications: FPT algorithms for many crossing number variants

 In this section, we demonstrate the wide applicability of our framework to crossing number problems.
-First, as a toy example, we reprove that we can compute the traditional crossing number in quadratic FPT time on surfaces~\cite{cm-faeg2-24}: \begin{proposition} Let $r\geq0$ be an integer, and $\surf$ a surface with topological size~$s$.
-Deciding whether an input graph $G$ of size $n$ has crossing number at most~$r$ in $\surf$ can be solved in time $2^{\poly(s+r)}\cdot n^2$. \end{proposition} \begin{proof} We apply our framework with a single color ($c=1$), no vertex splits or edge removals ($p=q_1=0$), and in the case where $\cfD$ is the set of drawings of graphs on~$\surf$.
-For any drawing~$D$, let $\kappa(D)$ be the number of crossings in~$D$, or~$\infty$ if $D$ is not a normal drawing.
-Moreover, let $\lambda(i)=4i$.
-Since $\kappa(D)<\infty$ only if $D$ is normal, $(\kappa,\lambda)$ is a crossing-counting pair, as noted in \Cref{sec:metasection}. \Cref{thm:main} implies the result. \end{proof}
+First, as a toy example, we reprove that we can compute the traditional crossing number in linear FPT time on surfaces~\cite{cm-faeg2-26} (albeit with a worse dependency in the parameter compared to Lokshtanov, Panolan, Saurabh, Sharma, Xue, and Zehavi~\cite{Cr-SODA25} in the plane): \begin{proposition} Let $\surf$ be a surface with topological size~$s$, let $t\geq0$ be an integer, and let $G$ be a graph of size~$n$.
+Deciding whether $G$ has crossing number at most~$t$ in $\surf$ can be done in time $2^{\poly(s+t)}\cdot n^2$, or in time $f(s+t)\cdot n$, for some function~$f$. \end{proposition} \begin{proof} Recall from \Cref{obs:normalcr} that we apply our \DC{} framework to the case where $\DD$ is the class of normal drawings on~$\surf$ with at most~$t$ crossings and a single color ($c=1$).
+Then $\DD$ is stable, and membership in~$\DD$ can be decided in time~$\delta(j)=j^{\OO(1)}$, a polynomial in the size~$j$ of the representation of the input drawing.
+Moreover, $r:=2t$ is an upper bound on the intersecting size of~$\DD$, because the only intersection points in a normal drawing are crossings, which have multiplicity two. \Cref{thm:main} implies the result. \end{proof}

 We now turn to the promised applications.
 We survey, in order, specific drawing styles, colored crossing number problems, various counting methods, and problems where prior edge removals and vertex splits are allowed.
-Throughout this section, again, let $\surf$ be a surface and $\cfD$ the set of colored drawings of graphs on~$\surf$.
-In our reductions to the \DCN{} problem, we always set $p=q_1=\ldots=q_c=0$ except in \Cref{sub:delete-split}.
+Throughout this section, again, let $\surf$ be a surface and $\DD$ the class of colored drawings of graphs on~$\surf$.

+In most of our reductions here, we use only the \DCP{} (that is, without vertex splits or edge removals), except in \Cref{sub:delete-split}, where we need the full strength of the \DCREM{}.
 In nearly all cases, only normal drawings of graphs are considered.
-Note that in all cases, for positive instances, we can compute a corresponding drawing\onlyapx{; see the full version}\onlynoapx{ using \Cref{thm:explicit}}. \onlyapx{Statements marked with~~\apxmark{}are proved in the full version.}
+Note that in all cases, for positive instances, we can compute a corresponding drawing using \Cref{thm:explicit}; the runtime is that of the quadratic-time algorithm for the corresponding decision problem.

+Crossing number variants that prescribe the rotation system of the input graph are postponed to \Cref{sec:metasection-rot}.